data-to-insight/d2i-contacts/README.md

 # Contacts processing to maintain d2i contacts

 A browser-based process towards enabling and maintaining a clean(er) and reliable members and contact record; reducing|removing our need to use Wix as core contacts management.
 Uses **stlite** to run Streamlit/pyodide(in stlite) directly in browser and embeds views via `<iframe>` containers into the html page(s).
+Currently only one tool is defined/requested but this might be extended to include others as needed.

 Tool(s) available via : [Contacts Tool(s)](https://data-to-insight.github.io/d2i-contacts/)